ArvTheCarve/Infared-Car-/README.md

 Circuit was orginally planned using TinkerCAD, and was later built in person.

+Programmed LED's to be used as turn signals in the car.

 I had to use non-polarized capicators in person as the DC motors give off electrical noise that was interfering with my IR Reciever.

 Link to tinkercad circuit :